kniec/aws-neuropointillist-workshop/content/03-npintro/01-runningademo.md

 The arguments specify the following:

 ```
--m mask_4mm.nii.gz
+-m ouleslice_4mm.nii.gz
 ```
 This is a NiFTI file that contains a “1” in every voxel that should be analyzed and a “0” in every voxel you would like to ignore.
 Because we only analyze voxels that are in the brain, in grey matter, or in a particular structure, the mask greatly cuts down on computation time.
-To shorten the time to run the example, replace this file with oneslice_4mm.nii.gz.
+To shorten the time to run the example during class, we have used the file oneslice_4mm.nii.gz as the mask.
+This is just a single brain slice.
+By default, you could use the file "mask.4mm.nii" for the entire brain mask.

 ```
 -set1 setfilenames1.txt